A modelling and computational study of the frustration index in signed networks: Computational performance

-It should also be noted that in many cases, the branch and bound algorithm finds the globally optimal solution in a fraction of the total solve time, but it takes more time and computations to ensure the optimality.
-In particular, Subfigures \ref{fig2a}, \ref{fig2b}, and \ref{fig2c} show that a considerable proportion of the solve time, ranging in 30\% - 90\%, is used for ensuring optimality after finding the globally optimal solution.
-Based on this observation, one may consider using a non-zero mixed integer programming gap to find solutions within a guaranteed proximity of the optimal solution even if the instance has more than 100 000 edges.
+We have observed in most of our numerical experiments that the branch and bound algorithm finds the globally optimal solution in a fraction of the total solve time, but it takes more time and computations to guarantee the optimality.
+To give an example, Subfigures \ref{3fig2a}, \ref{3fig2b}, and \ref{3fig2c} show that a considerable proportion of the solve time, ranging in 30\% -- 90\%, is used for guaranteeing optimality after finding the globally optimal solution.
+One may consider using a non-zero mixed integer programming gap to find solutions within a guaranteed proximity of an optimal solution even if the instance has more than 100000 edges.